acarril/acarril.github.io/index.md

 <img src="/assets/images/acarril-princeton.jpg" class="wrapped-float rounded">

 My main (research) interests revolve around reducing inequalities and improving the efficiency of markets that are heavily influenced ---or controlled--- by the public sector.
-I'm particularly interested in studying the relationship between the education and labor markets.
+I'm particularly interested in studying the relationship between education and labor markets.

 You can read more about me in the [About](/about) section of this website, or in my [CV](/cv).
 The [Resources](/resources) section serves as a repository of miscellaneous material that I've worked on over the years, while [Posts](/posts) collects brief blog-type posts I've made about various topics.